tutorStudy Options

 2. The gym gets crowded after 5 o'clock.

 Someone who is 'fun-loving' enjoys having a good time.
-An 'accepting' person doesn't make judgments about other people.
-They appreciate people from all different backgrounds.
 Notice the following:

 1. He is a fun-loving person, but he can be serious too.